markgw/uh-nlp2021/docs/week5/index.md

-# Day 7: Vectors and Lexical Semantics
+# Week 5: Vectors, Lexical Semantics and Word Embeddings

 Carry out all the exercises below and submit your answers on